sikkatech/spec/rfc/004-abci++.md

 ```

 where `UnbatchedHeader` essentially contains a "RawCommit", the `Header` contains a batch-optimized `commit` and an additional "Application Data" field in its root.
 This will involve a number of changes to core data structures, which will be gone over in the ADR.
+The `Unbatched` header and `rawcommit` will never be broadcasted, they will be completely internal to consensus.

 #### IPC communication affects